onecompiler/docs/groovy.md

 # Groovy online compiler
 Write, Run & Share Groovy code online using OneCompiler's Groovy online compiler.
 It's one of the robust, feature-rich online compilers for Groovy language, running the latest Groovy version 2.6.
 Getting started with the OneCompiler's Groovy editor is easy and fast.
-The editor shows sample boilerplate code where you can choose language as Groovy.
+The editor shows sample boilerplate code when you choose language as Groovy.
 OneCompiler also has reference programs, where you can look for the sample code and start learning.
 Happy learning!!

 # Taking inputs (stdin)